thapaliyabikendra/BulkImport/README.md

 Validation Errors: Reports validation issues per row.

-License
+## License

 This project is licensed under the MIT License.

-Contributing

-Contributions are welcome!
-Please follow these steps:

-Fork the repository.

-Create a new branch (feature/new-feature).

-Commit your changes.

-Push to the branch and create a Pull Request.

-Contact
+## Contact

-For any issues, please open an issue on GitHub or contact the maintainer at your.email@example.com.
+For any issues, please open an issue on GitHub or contact the maintainer at bikendra.thapayliya@amniltech.com.